-The cost results are shown in Fig. 5.
-Clearly, the Loon project costs are within the range obtained in Fig. 5 for solar powered Vertical FSO.
+The cost results are shown in Fig. 10.
+Clearly, the Loon project costs are within the range obtained in Fig. 10 for solar powered Vertical FSO.
 The cost jumps every five years are due to deployment of new balloons.
+Indeed, the performance of the Loon project is within the same range of that of solar powered Vertical FSO since it corresponds to a special case of this category.
+Thus, Fig. 10 shows the results of Google Loon while using the detailed practical parameters, obtained from [287] and listed above, in the calculations.

-In addition, Fig. 5 shows that Satellite is more cost effective than fiber in the first 8 and 15 years for a link bandwidth of 100 Mbps and 50 Mbps, respectively.
+In addition, Fig. 10 shows that Satellite is more cost effective than fiber in the first 8 and 15 years for a link bandwidth of 100 Mbps and 50 Mbps, respectively.
 Afterwards, fiber becomes more cost efficient.
 Furthermore, Satellite with 100 Mbps and 50 Mbps is more cost efficient than Microwave with 3 km separation for the first 10 and 23 years, respectively.

 The previous results assumed a cost of 250 USD/Mbps/Month for a satellite backhaul link.
-However, according to the forecast in [67], the bandwidth prices are decreasing rapidly due to the increased deployment of HTS satellites.
+However, according to the forecast in [271], the bandwidth prices are decreasing rapidly due to the increased deployment of HTS satellites.
 Therefore, we also consider the following scenario:

-- We assume a 50 Mbps link. - Prices start from 250 USD/Mbps/Month. - The price decreases to 100 USD/Mbps/Month within ten years following a linear slope (These numbers are inline the estimates provided in [67]). - The price stabilizes at 100 USD/Mbps/Month afterwards. - Other costs remain as indicated in Table I.
+- We assume a 50 Mbps link. - Prices start from 250 USD/Mbps/Month. - The price decreases to 100 USD/Mbps/Month within ten years following a linear slope (These numbers are inline the estimates provided in [271]). - The price stabilizes at 100 USD/Mbps/Month afterwards. - Other costs remain as indicated in Table I.

-The case corresponding to the above assumption is compared to the previous scenarios as shown in Fig. 5.
+The case corresponding to the above assumption is compared to the previous scenarios as shown in Fig. 10.
 The updated Satellite scenario now outperforms Terrestrial FSO throughout the investigated time interval.
 It also outperforms the scenario with Microwave Links separated by 3 km for the whole duration, and Microwave Links separated by 5 km for the first 15 years.
-However, according to the results of Fig. 5 using the assumptions of Table I, Satellite Backhaul is still far from competing with Solar-Powered Vertical FSO.
-It should be noted that the cumulative costs in Fig. 5 are intentionally calculated over an exaggerated period of 40 years, in order to show the CAPEX-OPEX tradeoffs between the various solutions on the long run.
+However, according to the results of Fig. 10 using the assumptions of Table I, Satellite Backhaul is still far from competing with Solar-Powered Vertical FSO.
+It should be noted that the cumulative costs in Fig. 10 are intentionally calculated over an exaggerated period of 40 years, in order to show the CAPEX-OPEX tradeoffs between the various solutions on the long run.